Zucchini Muffins (Gluten-Free)

 - Eggs: room temperature eggs are better.

-Whisk brown rice flour, almond flour, potato starch, baking soda, baking powder, salt, and ground nutmeg in a large bowl.
+Whisk gluten-free all-purpose flour, almond flour, baking powder, baking soda, salt, cinnamon, and ground nutmeg in a large bowl.

-Wash very well and grate the zucchinis on the large holes of a box grater.
-Place the zucchini on a clean towel and squeeze to press out as much moisture from the zucchini as possible.
+Wash and grate the zucchinis on the large holes of a box grater.
+Place the zucchini on a clean towel and gently squeeze to press out as much moisture as possible, without removing too much excess.
 Add the zucchini to the flour and mix with a rubber spatula.

 Pour the mixture into the prepared pans.
 Fill the muffins 3/4 full, dividing as evenly as possible.

-Bake for 25/30 minutes.
-To know if it’s ready insert a toothpick into the center of the muffin, it should come out clean, with no streaks of batter.
+Bake for 25 minutes.
+To check if it’s ready, insert a toothpick into the center of the muffin; it should come out clean, with no batter streaks.

 Let cool before removing.